-Most pet owners don’t really think about insuring their pets.
-The rising costs of veterinary care are usually enough to pay for, especially for those owners whose animals are young and healthy.
-But when a major disease or illness occurs, it can really make us wish we had thought ahead and gotten insurance.
-Most serious illnesses and diseases don’t appear in our pets until they are older, so insuring younger pets usually doesn’t cross a pet owner’s mind until it is too late.
+Most pet parents don’t really think about insuring their pets.
+The rising costs of veterinary care are usually enough to pay for, especially for those pet parents whose animals are young and healthy.
+But when a major disease or illness occurs, it can really make us wish we had thought ahead and secured insurance.
+Most serious illnesses and diseases don’t appear in our pets until they are older, so insuring younger animals usually doesn’t cross a pet parent’s mind until it is too late.

-Insuring your pet while it is young does have many benefits.
+Insuring your furry buddy while they are young does have many benefits.
 The first, of course, is in the case of accidents, which are completely unpredictable and can happen at any age.
-These are often traumatic events which can lead to extensive surgery and care, and can shock any owner who isn’t prepared for such an event, which is most of us.
+These are often traumatic events, which can lead to extensive surgery and care, and can shock any pet parent who isn’t prepared for such an event, which is most of us.

 More often, though, the reasons are not so shocking, and if we look at pet care like we would our own care in our golden years, enrolling our best friends in a policy while young and still healthy makes a lot of sense.
 Here’s why:

 Insurance for younger pets is always going to be cheaper than insuring your senior animals.
-Older animals develop more problems, just like people, and insurance to cover them will always be more than that of a younger pet by double or triple the cost, or more.
-An average policy for a healthy one year old dog or cat can range from $13 to $50 a month, depending on the species, size, breed, sex, and policy details.
-For an 8 to 13 year old pet, policies can exceed over $200 a month.
+Older animals develop more problems, just like people, and pet health insurance to cover their care & needs will always be more than that of a younger animal by double or triple the cost, or more.

 The younger your pet is when insured, the better your rates will be.
-If your pet is insured young with a nice low premium, and remains insured throughout his life, by the time he reaches old age when problems begin to surface, he will be covered and may have lowered premiums than an older animal who was enrolled later in life.
-For most companies, premiums do increase with the age of the pet, but generally remain lower if they have been insured since they were young.
+If your companion is insured young with a nice low premium and remains insured throughout their life, by the time they reach old age when problems begin to surface, they will be covered and may have lower premiums than an older animal who was enrolled later in life.
+For most pet health insurance companies, premiums do increase with the age of the pet, but generally remain lower if they have been insured since they were young.

 These conditions can be anything from respiratory and digestive problems, to allergies, cancer, or diabetes, and can be very tricky.
 For instance, there are cases where the insurance company might go further back than the time frame that the policy stated when you had enrolled to look for evidence of the condition.
 An eye problem today might be traced back to allergies that were treated 2 years ago.

 When you are staring at a cute baby animal, thinking ahead may be tough.
 They are vibrant and healthy, and ready to conquer the world.
-But they do not stay young forever, and caring for them may not always be so easy.
+But they do not stay young forever, and caring for their wellness & health needs may not always be so easy.
 Problems can arise and accidents can occur that are beyond your control.
 Take a moment, and think about how you can ensure that your new best friend can have the best of care in the worst of times.